Ho Chi Minh Museum

 About Ho Chi Minh Museum

-Ho Chi Minh Museum can be combined in your day trip to visit Ho Chi Minh mausoleum, One-pillar Pagoda, Ba Dinh square and the War Memorial.
-The whole museum is a elaborate description of Ho Chi Minh’s life, with 8 chronological topics.
-The first one, from 1890 to 1910 modeled after his upbringing, hometown and youth.
-The second topic concerns the next ten years where Ho Chi Minh travelled the world to find out a way to rescue the country from colonialism.
+The Ho Chi Minh Museum can be seamlessly included in your day trip along with visits to the Ho Chi Minh Mausoleum, the One-Pillar Pagoda, Ba Dinh Square, and the War Memorial.
+The museum offers an intricate portrayal of Ho Chi Minh’s life, structured around eight chronological themes.
+The first theme, spanning from 1890 to 1910, reflects his early life, roots, and formative years.
+The second theme explores the decade when Ho Chi Minh traveled the globe in search of solutions to liberate his country from colonial rule.

 Displays